Welcome to our FAQ page about steering. Here we answer frequently asked questions of our users.

 If the alternator is not the issue, check all wiring from the pump to the vehicle wiring harness.
 Make sure connections are sound and corrosion free.
 If the electrics are fine, then the fault probably lies within the pump itself.
 Changed as a complete set, an ever-expanding range is available from TRW.

-The majority of our replacement pumps are simply plug and go and do not need re-programming to the vehicle.
-You may have heard that only main dealers can change electric power steering pumps, as they have to be re-programmed to the car using the VM’s diagnostic kit.
+The majority of our replacement pumps are simply plug and go and do not need re-programing to the vehicle.
+You may have heard that only main dealers can change electric power steering pumps, as they have to be re-programed to the car using the VM’s diagnostic kit.
 But this only applies to certain VM’s, for example, Peugeot.

 However, when an electric power steering pump is changed any diagnostic fault codes in the vehicle system must be cleared before the pump will function correctly.